suzuki86/ftpspec/README.md

 # Work in progress

-RSpec custom matchers for ftp server that enables you to test file structure like Serverspec.
+This project is under development.

 # FTPSpec

-RSpec custom matchers for ftp server.
+RSpec custom matchers for ftp server that enables you to test file structure like Serverspec.

 ## Installation